Satellite Events

 NIME 2026 will be held in London, UK and online from 23-26 June 2026.
 This page lists other events which are happening in close proximity to the conference which may be of interest to NIME attendees.

-Unless otherwise noted, the events listed below have no formal relationship to NIME or this year’s conference chairs.
+The NIME Open Day on 27 June is organised by the NIME chairs at Imperial College London, but is not a part of the main NIME conference.
+The remaining events listed below have no formal relationship to NIME or this year’s conference chairs.
 Please contact the organisers directly for more information.

 AI Music: Critical Interdisciplinary Perspectives, Beyond Ethics